The Effects of Viscosity on the Linear Stability of Damped Stokes Waves, Downshifting, and Rogue Wave Generation: Linear Stability Analysis of the viscous damped Stokes wave

 \subsubsection{Qualitative Analysis}

 We next examine the transition from exponential growth to oscillatory dynamics for solutions of the linearization of the Dysthe equation~\eqref{linNLS} with and without viscosity.
 (The discussion with added diffusion is similar and will be left to the reader.)
+In what follows, we will assume that the initial amplitude of the damped Stokes wave solution~\ref{dStokes}, satisfies an inequality analogous to the Benjamin-Fair instability criterion $4a^2-k^2>0, k=1, \ldots M, M\in \mathbb{N}$ for the original NLS model ($\epsilon=0$.).
+This guarantees that $u_a^\Gamma$ is initially unstable with $M$ unstable modes.
+The case $M=1$ is chosen to illustrate the initial exponential growth in the figures in this section.